ayush10000/website/_pages/about.md

 modified: 2014-02-16
 ---

-O'Botics, named for **o**pen ro**botics**, is a site created for anybody interested in robotics and that wishes to collaborate on robot designs.
+O'Botics, named for **o**pen ro**botics**, is a site created for those who are interested in robotics and that wishes to collaborate on robot designs.
 The goal is to develope open robots that are cheap, reliable, accessible, and awesome!

 O'Botics was created by [Rowland O'Flaherty](http://rowlandoflaherty.com) in early 2014 as result of [Coursera MOOC "Control of Mobile Robots"](https://www.coursera.org/course/conrob).
 The course, taught by Georgia Tech Professor [Magnus Egerstedt](http://users.ece.gatech.edu/~magnus/),  guides students on how to control mobile robots (i.e. enable robots to move in a desirable way).
 To connect the theory with application the course also includes a software simulation and hardware component.
 These components allow the students to use the theory learned in lectures in simulation with the Matlab simulator [Sim.I.am](http://jdelacroix.github.io/simiam/) (written by [JP de la Croix](http://jpdelacroix.com/)) and in the real world with a robot known as the [QuickBot]({{ site.url }}/robots/quickbot/) (designed by [Rowland O'Flaherty](http://rowlandoflaherty.com)).